emaxsaun/ai-art-style-generator/readme.md

 ---

-**Tips:** When using a custom prompt with the PhotoMaker model, the word `img` must be included.
+**Tips** When using a custom prompt with the PhotoMaker model, the word `img` must be included.
 The custom prompt is disabled for the Face to Many model.